tennisgent/quickmock/README.md

 quickmock
 ======

-quickmock is a micro-library for initializing, mocking and auto-injecting provider dependencies for Jasmine unit tests
+quickmock is a micro-library for initializing, mocking and auto-injecting provider dependencies for Jasmine/Mocha/Chai/Sinon unit tests in AngularJS

 What does it do?
 ----------------

 Mocking out dependencies in unit tests can be a huge pain.
 Angular makes testing "easy", but mocking out *every* dependecy isn't so slick.
-If you've ever written an Angular unit test (using Jasmine), you've probably seen a ton of `beforeEach` boilerplate that looks something like this:
+If you've ever written an Angular unit test (using Jasmine/Mocha), you've probably seen a ton of `beforeEach` boilerplate that looks something like this:

 ```javascript
 describe('zb-toggle Directive', function () {